 For the most part, the animal puppets have not been restored.
 Their heads and bodies are integrated and it would have been necessary to remake and replace too much of Paul's original work.

 As with many works of art, restoration is necessary to repair and preserve, so after much consideration, we decided to proceed.
+A total of 71 puppets were restored in varying degrees.
 We believe we have succeeded in returning Paul's artistry to its original form, protecting it from further deterioration and insuring that the Paul Ashley legacy lives on for years to come.

 Most importantly, we are confident that Paul would wholeheartedly approve of our efforts.